 If applicants are working as teachers a copy of their current teaching contract should be obtained.
-Additional income (i.e., summer school, meetings, tutoring) is typically included in their contract.
+Additional income (i.e., summer school, meetings, tutoring) is typically included in their contract or broken out as a separate contract.
+If there is income being received which is not captured in the main contract the individual contracts will need to be provided.
 The amount of the contract plus any additional income will be used to calculate annual income.
+Verify if the teacher is paid year-round and if not then the teaching income will be entered as seasonal.

 If a teacher has not begun employment, follow the instruction above in Verification of Employment from a Contract or Offer to perform the income calculation.
 If the teacher has begun employment obtain a VOE or paystubs in addition to the contract.
-If the contract is unavailable or not obtained, a VOE must be obtained.
+If the contract is unavailable or not obtained, a VOE and confirmation from the employer verifying the contract is not available must be obtained.
 Follow guidelines for income calculation using a VOE or paystubs as applicable, including calculation of base pay and additional income.
 If the additional income is not yet reflected in the VOE or paystubs, it must be included in Other Income.
+Please note that for teachers leaving one school district for another, in or out of state, or receiving pay on their prior years contract at the time of enrollment should have their income entered as follows.